Loganlea

 Loganlea was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Loganlea has high cultural diversity, with 30.9% speaking a language other than English at home and 38.9% born overseas.
-Christianity is the main religion, comprising 45.9%.
-Islam is overrepresented at 8.9%, compared to Greater Brisbane's 2.0%.
+Loganlea has a high level of cultural diversity, with 30.9% of its population speaking a language other than English at home and 38.9% born overseas.
+The dominant religion in Loganlea is Christianity, which accounts for 45.9% of the population.
+However, Islam is significantly overrepresented, comprising 8.9%, compared to the Greater Brisbane average of 2.0%.

 Frequently Asked Questions - Diversity